 Many people also prefer not to venture out in the cold to look at units.

 So bundle up, get out there, and take advantage of rent drops over the winter, if possible.

 Establish a Budget

-Make sure to review parking options for apartments you’re interested in.
+Lastly, make sure to review your parking options.
 Any parking fees can definitely take a chunk out of your disposable income.